Asiana feels chill in air travel from frosty South Korea-Japan ties | MarketScreener

 South Korea's top carrier Korean Air Lines Co Ltd on Monday said it will suspend flights between the South Korean city of Busan and Japan's Sapporo from Sept.
 3, citing lean demand.

-Even before the row erupted, several budget carriers including T'way Air Co Ltd and Eastar Jet had announced plans to cut unprofitable routes between the two countries from mid-August.
+Investors in the share market have looked for South Korean firms that could benefit from a boycott of Japanese competitors.

+On Tuesday, shares in Korean apparel maker TBH Global Co Ltd and underwear maker Sbw Inc both jumped nearly 30%, on expectations that they would sell more as a result of South Koreans shunning Uniqlo, owned by Japan's Fast Retailing Co Ltd.

-(Reporting by Heekyong Yang and Hyunjoo Jin; Editing by Simon Cameron-Moore)
+(Created by Simon Cameron-Moore)